-Religious education contributes significantly to the teaching of English in our schools by actively promoting the skills of reading, writing, oracy (speaking and listening).
+Religious education contributes significantly to the teaching of English in our schools by actively promoting the skills of reading, writing, speaking and listening.
 Some of the texts that we use in English have religious themes or content, which encourages discussion, thus promoting the skills of speaking and listening.
 We also encourage the children to write letters and record information in order to develop their writing ability.
-Opportunities for longer pieces of writing in RE are encouraged when planning lessons for Key Stage 2 year groups where appropriate.
+Opportunities for longer pieces of writing in RE are encouraged when planning.